iTwin/appui/docs/changehistory/NextVersion.md

 - Added `ToolUtilities` namespace that contains utilities for working with iTwin.js core `Tool` class.
 [1150](https://github.com/iTwin/appui/pull/1150)

   - `ToolUtilities.defineIcon` function allows defining an icon for a tool type using a React element.
-This is a supplement for an existing `Tool.iconSpec` property.
+This is a supplement for an existing `Tool.iconSpec` property that adds additional `iconElement` property to the tool type.

     ```tsx
     // Before